nuttytree/ESPHome-Devices/README.md

 ## Custom Components
+I have been working on updating most of my custom code into components that can esily be pulled directly from GitHub into your device configuration using the [external components](https://esphome.io/components/external_components.html) component.
+I have run into frequent issues with changes in ESPHome breaking my components so I am now tagging my repo with the version of ESPHome it is compatible with.
+I generally upgrade pretty quickly so as soon as I have confirmed things are working and/or made the neccessary changes I will add a tag for the new version of ESPHome.

 ### Binary Light With Power
 This an enhanced version of the standard [binary light](https://esphome.io/components/light/binary.html) component that adds an option to include a sensor to report current power usage based on a configured wattage of the light(s) it controls.
 More details on how to use this component are available [here](./components/binary_light_with_power/README.md).